COVID-19 - information and guidance for social, community, and residential care settings

 For example, isolation of young children or those with learning disabilities – especially if they create distress for the individual.

-Contact the local HPT in situations where applying the guidance is difficult.
+The local HPT can be contacted in situations where applying the guidance is challenging.

 Higher-risk settings: initial assessment